-How does one build and test a probability model for images?
-Many approaches have been developed, but in this chapter, we'll describe an empirically-driven methodology, based on the study of discretized (pixelated) images.
+In this chapter, we'll describe an empirical methodology for building and testing probability models for discretized (pixelated) images.
 Currently available digital cameras record such images, typically containing millions of pixels.
 Naively, one could imagine examining a large set of such images to try to determine how they are distributed.
 But a moment's thought leads one to realize the hopelessness of the endeavor.
-The amount of data needed to estimate a probability distribution from samples grows as $K^D$ , where D is the dimensionality of the space (in this case, the number of pixels).
+The amount of data needed to estimate a probability distribution from samples grows exponentially in D, the dimensionality of the space (in this case, the number of pixels).
 This is known as the "curse of dimensionality".
+For example, if we wanted to build a nhistogram for images with one million pixels, and each pixel value was partitioned into just two possibilites (low or high), we'd need 21,000,000 bins, which greatly exceeds estimates of the number of atoms in the universe!

-Thus, in order to make progress on image modeling, it is essential to reduce the dimensionality of the space.
+Thus, in order to make progress on image modeling, it is essential that we reduce the dimensionality of the space.
 Two types of simplifying assumption can help in this regard.
 The first, known as a Markov assumption, is that the probability density of a pixel, when conditioned on a set of pixels in a small spatial neighborhood, is independent of the pixels outside of the neighborhood.
-A second type of simplification comes from imposing certain symmetries or invariances on the probability structure.
-The most common of these is that of translationinvariance (i.e., sometimes called homogeneity, or strictsense stationarity): the distribution of pixels in a neighborhood does not depend on the absolute location of that neighborhood within the image.
-This seems intuitively sensible, given that a lateral or vertical translation of the camera leads approximately to a translation of the image intensities across the pixel array.
-Note that translationinvariance is not well defined at the boundaries, and as is often the case in image processing, these locations must usually be handled specially.
+A second type of simplification comes from imposing symmetries or invariances on the probability structure.
+The most common of these is that of translation-invariance (i.e., sometimes called homogeneity, or strict-sense stationarity): the probability density of pixels in a neighborhood does not depend on the absolute location of that neighborhood within the image.
+This seems intuitively sensible, given that a lateral or vertical translation of the camera leads (approximately) to translation of the image intensities across the pixel array.
+Note that translationinvariance is not well defined at the boundaries, and as is often the case in image processing, these locations must be handled specially.

 Another common assumption is scale-invariance: resizing the image does not alter the probability structure.
 This may also be loosely justified by noting that adjusting the focal length (zoom) of a camera lens approximates (apart from perspective distortions) image resizing.
 As with translation-invariance, scale-invariance will clearly fail to hold at certain "boundaries".
 Specifically, scaleinvariance must fail for discretized images at fine scales approaching the size of the pixels.
-And similarly, it must also fail for finite size images at coarse scales approaching the size of the entire image.
+And similarly, it will also fail for finite size images at coarse scales approaching the size of the entire image.

 With these sort of simplifying structural assumptions in place, we can return to the problem of developing a probability model.
-In recent years, researchers from image processing, computer vision, physics, applied math and statistics have proposed a wide variety of different types of model.
-In this chapter, I'll review some basic statistical properties of photographic images, as observed empirically, and describe several models that have been developed to incorporate these properties.
-I'll give some indication of how these models have been validated by examining how well they fit the data, but the true test usually comes when one uses the model to solve an image processing problem (such as compression or denoising).
-Although this is somewhat beyond the scope of this chapter, I'll show some simple denoising examples to give an indication of how much performance gain one can obtain by using a better statistical model.
+In recent years, researchers from image processing, computer vision, physics, psychology, applied math and statistics have proposed a wide variety of dif-In this chapter, I'll review the ferent types of model. most basic statistical properties of photographic images, and describe several models that have been developed to incorporate these properties.
+I'll give some indication of how these models have been validated by examining how well they fit the data.
 In order to keep the discussion focused, I'll limit the discussion to discretized grayscale photographic images.
-Many of the principles are easily extended to color photographs [8, 43], or temporal image sequences (movies) [15], as well as more specialized image classes such as portraits, landscapes, or textures.
-In addition, the general approach may also be applied to non-visual imaging devices, such as medical images, infrared images, radar and other types of range image, or astronomical images.
+Many of the principles are easily extended to color photographs [8, 43], or temporal image sequences (movies) [16], as well as more specialized image classes such as portraits, landscapes, or textures.
+In addition, the general concepts are often applicable to nonvisual imaging devices, such as medical images, infrared images, radar and other types of range image, or astronomical images.